rcverse/Another-Noun-Phrase-Extractor/README.md

   Structures: [determiner, compound, quantified]
 ```

-> We recommend use TXT if you are only intersted in top-level NPs and would like to see a plain list directly.
+> 💡We recommend use TXT if you are only intersted in top-level NPs and would like to see a plain list directly.

 ## Command-line Interface